bdwheele/dungeon/README.md

 ### Map
 The map shows the explored dungeon.  +/- can be used to zoom and it can be scrolled horizontally or vertically.
 When the map icon is selected from the main toolbar, all rooms will be shown.

-* Octogon is the starting room
+* Octagon is the starting room
 * Houses are regular rooms
 * Rectangles are corridor rooms
 * Circles with '?' are unknown rooms